 About two months ago, maybe three at this point, I was debating the architectural excellence of a building my coworker picked out while we drove to a job site in Ballard.
 Per the usual, I argued that I didn't find anything particularly good about the building while my coworker (who loves everything) praised the buildings supposed architectural excellence.
 As I mustered up the reasons the building wasn't good, I finally realized the leading cause of mediocrity plaguing much of Seattle's bad architecture- an unnecessary use of many material and color variations.
-Since this realization, I have been slowly documenting mediocre buildings that demonstrate a non-committed facade.
+Since this realization, I slowly documented mediocre buildings that demonstrate a non-committed facade.
 Through the documentation, it's apparent there are a variety of strategies, which I've started to decipher below.
 Before heading into the tour, here are some basics to look out for.
 The material choices come in composite woods (hardie), metal, vinyl, and the oh-so-hot real wood.
 The configurations of the materials come in vertical, horizontal, squares, and shingle.
 The colors lean towards multiple dominant colors, with a slightly dull or dated tint.

-Disclaimer- some of these can be difficult to look at.
+Disclaimer: some of these can be difficult to look at.
 Please open another tab in your browser of good architecture in case you find yourself feeling weak.

 An Initial Assessment of Seattle's Non-committed Facades: